cpres/dialogflow-weather/README.md

 Handle the input of city, state and country.
 Openweather requires state codes and country codes in a particular ISO format, this is not the format that Dialogflow sends city and state information.

 Dialogflow is sending date-time to this app, Using that and we can parse through the time periods that come with openweather, which contains dates in 3 hour windows.

+Dialogflow is setup to handle things like weather you should wear a swimsuit, or wear gloves.
+Adding temperature based logic for clothing items would be a very fun addition to this software's capabilities.